rdev0rigin/indexedDB-utilities/README.md

     /**
     *
-    * Call iDBU(config) with config parameters to open an IndexedDB and return a promise that holds
+    * Call openIDBUtilities(config) with config parameters to open an IndexedDB and return a promise that holds
     * an Object with helper methods, add(), put(), update(), get() and remove().
     * if one doesn't exsist then it will be made.
 Note: Once ObjectStores are defined they
     * IDBs version number and to add more you must provide a new version number.